 Strathmere has three great wedding venues situated on its picturesque 200-acre property in Ottawa, including a 150-year-old restored barn, an airy and tranquil Garden House, and a beautiful fieldstone farmhouse.
 Each venue sits on its own acreage, offering complete privacy to every couple.

-This venue has been host to small intimate weddings from 15 to 65 guests, and larger celebrations up to 250 guests and is a great location for wedding photos too.
+This venue has been host to small intimate weddings from 15 to 65 guests and larger celebrations with up to 250 guests and is a great location for wedding photos too.
 It has trees!
 I like trees.

 Just 45 minutes from downtown Ottawa and nestled in the heart of the Gatineau Hills, The Ark could well be the perfect setting for your outdoor wedding and indoor wedding reception.
 How does this sound?

 – Colourful gardens and wooded paths

 – A 2,000-square-foot banquet hall and dance floor.

 A fully formal, sit-down, catered dinner event with speeches and dancing could follow your ceremony, as could an outdoor pig roast and bonfire or anything in between.